-Not only that you are required to create a new storage account, add details like subscription, resource group, region, performance and redundancy then you have to check the deployment status, select the container and the tier while clicking through other options popping up one after the other.
+Not only that you are required to create a new storage account, add details like subscription, performance, redundancy, etc. Then, you need to check the deployment status, select the container and the tier while clicking through other options popping up one after the other.

 In this blog, we’ll talk about how to solve these issues.
-We discuss what Azure blob storage is along with the access tiers, the whole process of streaming videos from Azure Blob Storage with a solution to directly stream videos through blob storage.
-What solution you may ask? well - it’s VIDIZMO!
+But first, we will discuss what Azure blob storage is and go over the whole process of streaming videos from Azure Blob Storage.
+After that, we will share a solution to directly stream videos through blob storage - VIDIZMO.

-VIDIZMO, a pre-packaged solution!
-Just upload your videos on the VIDIZMO YouTube-like platform, and they will be stored in your Azure blob storage.
+VIDIZMO is a pre-packaged solution!
+Just upload your videos on its YouTube-like video platform, and they will be stored in your Azure blob storage.
 Your users can readily play them on any browser, just as they do on YouTube.
 Here is a small demo below:

 What is Azure Blob Storage?

-Azure Blob Storage is one of the features of Microsoft Azure.
+Azure Blob Storage is one of the features offered by Microsoft Azure.
 It allows you to store large amounts of unstructured data, including objects such as images and multimedia files.
-The data is “unstructured” because it doesn’t follow any particular data model or definition, such as binary data or text.
+The data is “unstructured” because it doesn’t follow any particular data model.

-- Providing images and documents directly to a browser
+- Images and documents being directly served to a browser

 Moreover, it improves scalability, speed, security and ease of access for all mid-sized or large organizations.